Maternity package

-Since 1949 it has been given to all mothers-to-be, provided they visited a doctor or municipal pre-natal clinic before the end of their fourth month of pregnancy, and the pregnancy has lasted at least 154 days.
+Since 1949 it has been given to all Finnish mothers-to-be, provided they visited a doctor or municipal pre-natal clinic before the end of their fourth month of pregnancy, and the pregnancy has lasted at least 154 days.
 The contents of the package are updated approximately every year.
-A mother may choose to take the maternity package, or a cash grant of 170 euros, but 95% of Finnish mothers choose the box because it's worth significantly more.
+A mother may choose to take the maternity package, or a cash grant of 170 euros; 87% of Finnish mothers choose the box because it is worth significantly more.
 Between 2006 and 2019, the total maternity grant program cost an average of 10.3 million euros per year, with 7 million being spent on maternity packages and 3.3 million given out as cash benefits or adoption grants.
 The maternity packages each year cost between 183 and 223 euros, averaging 190 euros each over the full 14-year period; an average of 37,000 are given out each year.

 Following a BBC story in June 2013, the baby box began to receive international attention.
-Similar packages, commercial or state-sponsored, are being trialled around the world.
+Similar packages, commercial or state-sponsored, are being supported in other countries.
 Private companies have started selling packages purporting to be the "Finnish baby box" or similar to it, but the original boxes are not sold commercially.

-Package
+History

+The history of the Finnish maternity package begins at a time when Finnish maternal-infant mortality rates were remarkably elevated, even for the time period, with deaths being attributed to issues such as starvation, infection, poor sanitation, exposure to the harsh climate, and poverty.

+In 1904, the "Drop of Milk Association" (Maitopisarayhdistys in Finnish) offered donated breastmilk to mothers who were not able to breastfeed their babies.
+To receive the donated breastmilk, mothers were required to bring their baby to regular medical check-ups.